Condortheburninator/postscript_assessment/README.md

 1. digits removal - either be 8 digits long or 9 with a leading 1
     1. list a
         1. most of the records are either 8 or 9 digits
-            1. see results below :point_down:
-            1. a small amount of records need to be removed
+            1. a small amount of records need to be removed - see results below :point_down:

             | PHONE_NUMBER | PHONE_COUNT |      PER_OF_TOTAL      |
             |-------------:|------------:|-----------------------:|